 You will likely face a Georgia license suspension if you are arrested for a DUI in Georgia.
 Once you’ve been arrested, call Statesboro DUI lawyer Matt Hube for a free case evaluation and to go over your options.
 If you blow into a breath testing device and submit a sample of .08 BAC or higher, or you refuse to provide a breath sample, your license from the State of Georgia will be confiscated and you will receive a Notice of Suspension.
 That notice serves as your acting license until the suspension takes effect.
-From the time of your arrest, you only have 10 business days to challenge the suspension of your Georgia driver’s license.
-Holidays, weekends, and the day you were arrested do not count toward the 10 business days.
+From the time of your arrest, you only have 30 days to challenge the suspension of your Georgia driver’s license.

 If you have a Georgia driver’s license, but are arrested for a DUI in a different state, the State of Georgia may still suspend your license once the arrest gets reported.
 If this is your situation, you have very little time to challenge the suspension of your Georgia driver’s license.
 The arresting state suspending your license has a direct effect on what the State of Georgia will do in your case.
 Once you’ve received a notice of suspension, let Matt Hube, Statesboro DUI lawyer, represent and guide you.